 Remember, if you contribute at least $1,042.86 each year, you may be eligible for a government contribution.

 You can contact our helpdesk on 0800 266 463 to discuss your contribution options in more detail.

 When you can get your KiwiSaver money

-KiwiSaver is all about saving for your retirement, so generally, your savings are locked in until you’re 65 (or for 5 years if you joined after age 60).
+KiwiSaver is all about saving for your retirement, so generally, your savings are locked in until you’re 65 or older.

 - buying your first home;

 You can find out more about withdrawals here.